cosmotek/tfdiff/README.md

 ## Known issues & limitations

 - AWS Inventory Truncation:
 This tool uses the AWS Resource Explorer 2 API to list asset inventory in the target environment.
 This API has a max page size of 1000, with no pagination support.
-Tfdiff scans each region and each resource type individually in order to hitting this limit wherever possible, but it's possible that regions/resource types with a lot of assets may be truncated at 1000.
-We are currently exploring other workarounds, for now tfdiff just outputs a warning for any region/resource type combo that returns exactly 1000 resources.
+Tfdiff scans each region and each resource type individually in order avoid to hitting this limit, but it's possible that regions/resource types with many assets may be truncated at 1000.
+We are currently exploring other workarounds.
+For now Tfdiff will output a warning for any region/resource type combo that returns exactly 1000 resources.
 - AWS Service Quotas:
-Given tfdiff makes `num_target_regions * num_resource_types` queries for each diff, the AWS services quotas may be exceeded with many monthly executions.
+Given Tfdiff makes `num_target_regions * num_resource_types` queries for each diff, the AWS services quotas may be exceeded with many monthly executions.
 Hitting a quota will cause this tool to error out completely.
 You may request a quota adjustment by AWS in the Services Quota Console.

 ## Planned features